Decision Tree Classification with Differential Privacy: A Survey: Differentially Private Decision Tree Classification

 A counting query is the most straight-forward solution, and is the solution used by almost every differentially private decision tree algorithm that we know of \cite{Blum2005,Friedman2010,Jagannathan2012,Fletcher2015b,Fletcher2015c,Mohammed2015,Patil2014,Rana2016}.
 Conceptually, one can consider the query as a single query submitted in parallel to all $j$ leaf nodes, returning a histogram of the class counts in those nodes:

 Alternatively, one can recognize (in much the same way that \cite{Dwork2006a} originally discovered) that since each count in a histogram is disjoint from the other counts, each class count in each leaf is simply being queried in parallel.
-These counts are made differentially-private by adding $Lap(1/\epsilon)$ (see \autoref{def:laplace}).
+These counts are made differentially private by adding $Lap(1/\epsilon)$ (see \autoref{def:laplace}).

 The size of $\epsilon$ in \autoref{eq:leaf} depends on how much of the privacy budget is remaining after querying the non-leaf nodes.
-This is where random decision trees, described in \autoref{subsec:random}, gain a unique advantage; they do not query the non-leaf nodes at all. \citeN{Jagannathan2012} were the first to investigate the idea of an ensemble of $\tau$ differentially-private random decision trees, spending the budget allocated to each tree on one query: \autoref{eq:leaf}.
+This is where random decision trees, described in \autoref{subsec:random}, gain a unique advantage; they do not query the non-leaf nodes at all. \citeN{Jagannathan2012} were the first to investigate the idea of an ensemble of $\tau$ differentially private random decision trees, spending the budget allocated to each tree on one query: \autoref{eq:leaf}.
 In other words, each class count in each leaf node in each tree has $Lap(1/\epsilon)$ added to it, where

 Deciding how large $\tau$ should be is discussed later in \autoref{subsec:forest}; suffice to say that Jagannthan et al. recommend $\tau=10$.
 This is close to the portion of the budget allocated to the leaf nodes of the greedy trees proposed by \citeN{Friedman2010} when using their recommended depth $d=5$ (assuming few continuous attributes; see \autoref{eq:continuous}) and \citeN{Rana2016} (see \autoref{eq:rana_budget}).